 Honeybees are a highly fascinating, remarkably organized society.
 Typically, they live in colonies which consist of a queen, hundreds of drones and 20,000 to 80,000 female worker bees.
 A bee colony is known as a super-organism as no single bee can survive on its own.
-There is division of labor and every bee must carry out their own duties and co-operate with one another for survival.
-The following lists the roles and responsibilities of bees in a hive.
+There is division of labor and every member must carry out their own bee roles and duties, and co-operate with one another for survival.
+The following lists the different roles of bees in a hive.

 When the worker bees are a little older, they become in charge of removing dead bees and disposal of the corpses to a place as far from the hive as possible.
 Diseased or dead broods are also quickly removed by the undertakers before becoming a health threat to the colony.

-Brood care bees assume the role of incubating and caring for the developing larvae.
+Brood care bees' roles in the hive involve incubating and caring for the developing larvae.
 It is said that on average, nurse bees check a single larva over a thousand times a day.
-Worker bees also take nectar and pollen and deposit into them cells as food for the colony.
+Worker bees also take nectar and pollen and deposit into the cells as food for the colony.
 They feed pure royal jelly, a milky concentration secreted from the food glands in their heads, to the queen larva, and a mixture of pollen, honey and jelly to the worker and drone larvae.
 According to a study by Martin Luther University Halle-Wittenberg in Halle, Germany, when a hive is infected with a parasite, the nurse bees selectively eat honey that has a high antibiotic activity and distribute it to other members of the colony.
 As the hive's medical specialists, they prescribe different types of honey as medicine to other bees depending on their infection (BBC Earth, Oct 2014).

 Worker bees that are about 12 days old are mature enough to begin secreting and producing beeswax , the material for the construction of comb.
 The wax flakes they produce help with the building of new wax comb and in the capping of ripened honey and cells containing developing pupae.
 The bee must consume large amounts of food (honey and nectar) to produce these wax flakes.
 In 1999, Thomas Hales produced a 19-page mathematical proof that of all the possible structures such as rectangles, squares or triangles, honeycombs use the least amount of wax and are the most efficient and practical structures in nature .
 As Charles Darwin put it, the honeycomb is a masterpiece of engineering and is "absolutely perfect in economizing labor and wax."